logicalclocks/feature-store-api/docs/hopsworksai/azure/aks_acr_integration.md

   </figure>
 </p>

-Press + Subnet.
-Choose a name for the subnet, for example, "hopsworks" and an IP range that does not overlap with the kubernetes network.
+Press *+ Subnet*.
+Choose a name for the subnet, for example, "hopsworks" and an IP range that does not overlap with the Kubernetes network.
 Then save.

 <p align="center">
   <figure>